All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 Rents Rarely Collapse

 Rents are far, far more stable than home values over time.
-To illustrate this point, check out this chart of inflation-adjusted rents since 2005 (blue is median, green is mean rents):
+To illustrate this point, check out this graph charting the U.S. rent index since 2000, courtesy of the Federal Reserve:

-Housing values, in contrast, drop by far more in housing market corrections.
-Consider the following chart showing both nominal and inflation-adjusted home values in the US:
+Housing values drop by far more in housing market corrections.
+Consider the following chart showing median U.S. home values since 2000:

 If you base your long-term rental investments based on today’s rents, there’s very little risk of a significant drop in rent.
 That doesn’t mean rents can’t fall — they can — but even when they do, they don’t fall like home values fall.